Mobily boosts digital economy with Nokia's next-generation ICT and AI solutions - VanillaPlus - The global voice of Telecoms IT

 Mobily boosts digital economy with Nokia’s next-generation ICT and AI solutions

-A new agreement has been signed by Etihad Etisalat Co (Mobily) and Nokia, covering the provision of next-generation telecom technologies.
-The deal is in line with Saudi Vision 2030, which aims to benefit society by driving digital transformation digital transformation and the digital economy.
+A new agreement has been signed by Etihad Etisalat Co.
+“Mobily” and Nokia, covering the provision of next-generation telecom technologies.
+The deal is in line with Saudi Vision 2030, which aims to benefit society by driving digital transformation and the digital economy.

 Nokia will support Mobily’s infrastructure with a wide range of products and services from its 5G end-to-end portfolio, including radio access, IP routing, optical networking, and software, as well as the Nokia service delivery platform, in order to build an ultra-high bandwidth and low-latency network.
 In addition, the network capacity will be maximised using massive MIMO antennas, whilst an expansion of Mobily’s backhaul capabilities will prepare it for a rapid increase for the network capacity.